Ugur Group Companies: Ugur Cooling Inc. Co.

-Ugur Cooling is a Turkish foundation which started its production with producing icecream makers in 1954 in Nazilli, Aydın.
+Ugur Cooling is a Turkish foundation which started its production with producing ice cream makers in 1954 in Nazilli, Aydın.
 Domestic Turkish brand Ugur Cooling is operating in 5 continents for 137 countries, participating Dubai exhibition today.
 Ugur Cooling is known as a cooling group in Turkey, in the area of commercial coolers, freezers, ice cream and ice making machines as well.